ksheedlo/csci3155paper/paper.md

 ## Implications and Future Predictions

-For client-side ECMAScript, array comprehensions are not quite ready for production use.
-This is due to the fact that it is hardly supported in any of the available main-stream web browsers.
-Furtheremore, as V8 does not currently implement array comprehensions, it is not feasibly usable in server-side production code.
+For client-side ECMAScript, array comprehension syntax is not quite ready for production use.
+This is due to the fact that it is not supported in most mainstream web browsers, with the exception of Firefox.
+Furthermore, as V8 does not currently implement array comprehensions, it is not feasibly usable in server-side production code, for instance in Node.js.
+We expect that due to rapid iteration on the part of browser developers in recent years, application code will be able to use array comprehensions within two to three years.
+This will add value by cleaning up the syntax and decreasing the rate of errors in application code.

-That said, a developer with the desire to use a higher-order operation such as array comprehension could feasibly use a higher-level ECMAScript framework to accomplish its functionality, as the higher-level framework could take care of instances where the specific language feature is not yet available in the browser that the code is being executed in.
-This could also be accomplished through the use of a shim, or some ECMAScript-conforming syntax that could be overloaded to emulate array comprehensions.
+That said, a developer with the desire to use a higher-order operation such as array comprehensions could feasibly use a higher-level ECMAScript framework to accomplish that functionality today.
+The higher-level framework could take care of instances where the specific language feature is not yet available in the browser where the code is being executed.
+A shim could feasibly implement similar behavior, but the ECMAScript implementation would most likely have to be modified to support array comprehension syntax.

 ## Sources
 - https://code.google.com/p/v8/issues/detail?id=890